iftec/BigBangBookstore/README.md

 ### ***Bugs and Fixes:***
 * Still needs loads more styling.
     Chat GTP was correct and helped about 50% of the time, the other 50% it would make things worse
-* Print function only printing the first recipe.
-    * Used the console to check the code and found that the id for the recipe was not changing due to the dynamic page creation.
-Added more code to deal with this issue.
-* Database issues relating to missing tables.
-    * Added code to create any missing tables in the database.
-* Some scaling issues on the your recipe page.
-    * changed some scaling to %
-* Issues with null fields.
-    * Added code to allow for null fields in the database.
-* Some hover effects stopped working.
-    * Added a hover effect to the divs to cure this.

 #### **Validators**